paytonburks/SpotifyDataPayton/README.md

+# CPSC 222 Final
+## Payton's Spotify Data

+### Project organization
+This project uses TechnicalReport.ipynb as the main source of content; utils.py assists in code for the notebook.
+The .csv files are also displayed to show raw data input as well as the cleaned data.

+### Running the Project
 Place your JSON streaming history into the "StreamingHistoryJsonFiles" in order to load into seperate dataframes.
-The data will be concatenated into one dataframe "spot_df" to be analyzed.
-It will then be cleaned and have the days of the week for each datapoint be appended to the data and finally sent to a csvfile, "spotifydata.csv".
+The data will be concatenated into one dataframe "spot_df", which will finally be cleaned and sent to "cleanspotifydata.csv".
+From here, the project can be run to analyze the data.

-We then will find the amount of unique artists listened to and list them for the reader.

-Next, we convert the total amount of milliseconds listened to the total amount of hours listened while simultaneously storing the data needed for hours listened per each artist.

-Using said data, we can plot the top 100 artists with the most listening activity on seperate bar charts.
+### Contact
+HMU pburks@zagmail.gonzaga.edu for questions